Coindre Hall

 Coindre Hall, originally called West Neck Farm, is a 40-room, 80000 sqft mansion in the style of a medieval French château completed in 1912 for pharmaceutical magnate George McKesson Brown.
 Coindre Hall sits on 33 acre of rolling land overlooking Huntington Harbor, near the Long Island Sound.

+On the property there is also a boathouse, greenhouse, pump house, and other auxiliary sheds in building all in varying states of disrepair.

 History

 George McKesson Brown

 The house was designed by New York architect Clarence Sumner Luce and completed in 1912 for George McKesson Brown of the McKesson pharmaceutical family.
 Brown, a Huntington Fire Commissioner for 29 years before his retirement in 1960, was the elder half-brother of race car driver David Bruce-Brown.
 In 1930, Brown donated a private road to the Town of Huntington, named Browns Road in his honor.
 Brown sold the house in 1939.
 (He died at Huntington on October 3, 1964, age 86 years.)

 Brothers of the Sacred Heart

-In 1939, at the request of Bishop Monsignor Thomas Molly, the Brothers of the Sacred Heart (active in Christian education since 1847) bought the property, intending to establish a boarding school and summer retreat.
+In 1939, at the request of Bishop Monsignor Thomas Edmund Molloy, the Brothers of the Sacred Heart (active in Christian education since 1847) bought the property, intending to establish a boarding school and summer retreat.
 It was founded by Brother Martinian, S.C., Provincial Superior and named in memory of Father André Coindre, the founder of the order.
 The school was intended to generate funds for the formation and education of young members of the order.
 It closed on June 30, 1971, due to a lack of teachers.
 At the time of its closing there were 116 students.